Laurentides—Labelle: History

 The electoral district was created in 2004: 61.5 per cent of the riding came from Laurentides, 34.9 per cent from Pontiac—Gatineau—Labelle, and 3.6 per cent from Argenteuil—Papineau—Mirabel.
 The borders of the riding were not changed in the 2012 electoral redistribution.

+Following the 2022 Canadian federal electoral redistribution, the riding gained the municipalities of Saint-Donat and Notre-Dame-de-la-Merci from Joliette, and lost all of its territory in the Les Pays-d'en-Haut Regional County Municipality to the new riding of Les Pays-d'en-Haut.

 Member of Parliament

 This riding has elected the following members of the House of Commons of Canada: